ksmin23/my-aws-cdk-examples/glue/streaming-etl/sink-to-deltalake/README.md

      <pre>
      (.venv) $ cdk deploy GlueStreamingSinkToDeltaLakeJobRole \
                           GrantLFPermissionsOnGlueJobRole \
+                          GlueStudioNotebookRoleDeltaLake \
-                          GlueDeltaLakeConnection \
+                          GrantLFPermissionsOnGlueStudioRole \
                           GlueStreamingSinkToDeltaLake
      </pre>
-7. Make sure the glue job to access the Kinesis Data Streams table in the Glue Catalog database, otherwise grant the glue job to permissions
+8. Make sure the glue job to access the Kinesis Data Streams table in the Glue Catalog database, otherwise grant the glue job to permissions

    We can get permissions by running the following command:
    <pre>